fbdtemme/torrenttools/docs/commands/edit.rst

                                        Multiple trackers will be added in seperate tiers by default.
                                        Use square brackets to groups urls in a single tier: eg. "url1 [url1 url2]"
+      -g,--announce-group <name>...
+Add the announce-urls defined from an announce group specified in the configuration file.
-      -w,--web-seed <url>...
+                                       Multiple groups can be passed. eg. "--announce-group group1 group2" -w,--web-seed <url>...
 Add one or multiple HTTP/FTP urls as seeds.
       -d,--dht-node <host:port>...
 Add one or multiple DHT nodes.
       -c,--comment <string>            Replace the comment.